Edward Timpson: Work from 2017 to 2019

 Timpson went on to write a review into education, looking at school exclusions, off-rolling and Special Educational Needs (SEN) students.

 In 2018, Timpson was appointed as the chair of the Children and Family Court Advisory and Support Service (CAFCASS), for the term from April 2018 to April 2021, succeeding Baroness Tyler of Enfield.

 Return to Parliament

 Having lost his former seat of Crewe and Nantwich in 2017, Timpson was selected as the Conservative Party's candidate for the neighbouring seat Eddisbury in the 2019 general election.
 He defeated Antoinette Sandbach (formerly a Conservative MP who was suspended from the party and then defected to the Liberal Democrats).
 His former seat also went back to the Conservatives.

 Following his appointment as Solicitor General for England and Wales in July 2022 he received the customary appointment as Queen's Counsel on 20 July 2022.
 As a result, he was the last QC to be appointed during the reign of Queen Elizabeth II.

-Timpson announced in February 2022 that he would be stepping down at the next general election.
+Timpson announced in February 2022 that he would be stepping down at the 2024 general election.